jesusizq/2DPolygonTriangulator/README.md

 **Frontend Service (WebGL + Nginx)**

 - Interactive web application for polygon drawing and visualization
-- Built with vanilla JavaScript and WebGL for 3D rendering
+- Built with JavaScript and WebGL for rendering
 - Serves static files via Nginx in production
 - Supports dual triangulation modes: client-side (WASM) and server-side (API)